Choose language

 Search

-One of the most industrialized cities in Spain, which had important energy production companies and good railway communications.
+Bilbao is one of the most industrialised cities in Spain, which had important energy production companies and good railway connections.

-the engineer Juan Urrutia and the businessman Fernando María de Ybarra.
-Both took their first steps in the sector of mining, but they soon concentrated their efforts on production and electricity distribution.
+The engineer Juan Urrutia and a businessman Fernando María de Ybarra both took their first steps in the mining sector, but they soon focused their efforts on the production and distribution of electricity.

 The world was changing

-In the 19th century, the Industrial Revolution supported by 2 great inventions: the steam and electricity.
+In the 19th century, the Industrial Revolution had begun, supported by two great inventions: the steam engine and electricity.

 The outbreak of the First World War

-meant a great shortage and an increase of the price of carbon.
+Led to widespread famine and an increase in the price of coal.
 Electricity was beginning to gain ground.
-Still Their applications were being investigated and implemented, which would give shapes modern urban life: the telephone, the tram, the radio...
-But also urban lighting and the first traffic lights.
+Its applications, which would shape modern urban life, were still being investigated and implemented: the telephone, the tram or the radio, as well as the urban lighting and the first traffic lights.

 It was then that Ybarra and Urrutia,

-together with other partners and with the support of banking entities, founded SICE based on an agreement to obtain the patents of the companies that manufactured the most advanced electrical technology leader of the moment: General Electric and Thomson-Houston.
+together with the support from other partners and banking entities, they founded SICE based on an agreement to obtain the patents of the companies that manufactured the most cutting-edge electrical technology at that time: General Electric and Thomson-Houston.

-of SICE was to manufacture its own machinery, the global economic crisis of the time derived its first impulse towards facilities such as railway electrification and distribution of products manufactured by those companies.
+of SICE was to manufacture its own machinery, the global economic crisis led them to work towards facilities such as railway electrification and the distribution of products manufactured by those companies.

-SICE was already present in Madrid and Barcelona.
-And very few years later he installed the first traffic lights to regulate traffic.
+SICE had already been set up in Madrid and Barcelona.
+A few years later, they installed the first traffic lights in those cities to regulate traffic.